ceramicnetwork/.github/SPECIFICATION.md

 ### Creating a stream

 When creating a stream an IPLD object that contains the initial content of the stream is created.
-This is called the [genesis commit](#genesis-commit), and its [CID](https://github.com/multiformats/cid) is used as the stream identifier (StreamID).
+This is called the [genesis commit](#genesis-commit), and its [CID](https://github.com/multiformats/cid) is used (along with the streamtype) to generate the stream identifier (StreamID).
 Depending on the stream type there might be constraints about what is considered valid content for the genesis commit.

 ### Updating a stream